 - If you offer unique packages and guided tours or deals that you won’t find anywhere else, publish a press release with a link back to the unique offer/deal page.

-FURTHER READING OR VIDEOS WITH BEST SEO FOR TRAVEL WEBSITE TIPS
+FURTHER READING OR VIDEOS WITH THE BEST SEO FOR TRAVEL WEBSITE TIPS

 I hope this gives you a good starting point to improve your Travel website visibility online.
 If you are a travel/hotel business looking for SEO services, Contact me today!